-The management company estimates the impact of sustainability risks on the fund's return to be moderate.
-Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.
+The management company estimates the impact of sustainability risks on the fund's return to be high.
+Accordingly it can be assumed that sustainability risks could also have a significant impact on the fund's performance.

 Information on the management company's strategies for considering sustainability risks in their decision-making processes regarding investment is available on the management company's website at www.rcm.at or rcm-international.com (Corporate Governance menu).